Why study this course

-During this module, you will investigate a historical theme or topic by taking an in-depth, critical and complex approach at an advanced level.
-By way of example such Special Subjects might include: ‘The French Revolution: Liberty, terror, warfare and the origins of modernity', ‘Vitals of the Commonwealth: Early Modern London’ or ‘The Secret War: Intelligence during the Second World War’.
+During this module you will have the opportunity to draw upon staff research specialisms to take an in-depth, critical and complex approach to a theme or topic.
+By way of example such Special Subjects might include: ‘The French Revolution: Liberty, terror, warfare and the origins of modernity’, ‘Vitals of the Commonwealth: Early Modern London’ or ‘The Secret War: Intelligence during the Second World War’.

 Application for this course is via UCAS, although there is no formal requirement for UCAS points to access the course (normally GSCE English or equivalent is desirable).
 As part of your application you will have the opportunity to speak with a member of BGU Admissions staff to resolve any questions or queries you may have.

 Different degree subjects may have specific entry requirements to allow you to progress from the Foundation Year.
 Whilst not a condition of entry onto the Foundation Year, you will need to have met these by the time you complete the first year of this four year course.

 The Foundation Year syllabus does not include any specific element of upskilling in English language and you are not entitled to apply for Accredited Prior Learning, AP(C)L into a Foundation Year.
 International applicants are not eligible to apply for an undergraduate course with a Foundation Year.

 There is no one-size-fits-all method of teaching at BGU – we shape our methods to suit each subject and each group, combining the best aspects of traditional university teaching with innovative techniques to promote student participation and interactivity.